sarno-learning/rust_book/README.md

-# rust_book
+# Rust Book
-A collection of rust projects used to supliment learning The Rust Programming Language
+A collection of rust projects used to supliment learning *The Rust Programming Language*